Description

 Operating Model for a Smart Microgrid System (BABLE, 2021)

-Since there are no specific regulations for microgrids in the European Union, it is necessary to first define key regulatory field of microgrids and link the existing European directives to these fields.
+Since there are no specific regulations for microgrids in the European Union, it is necessary to first define the key regulatory field of microgrids and link the existing European directives to these fields.
 The regulatory fields relevant to microgrids and the related directives are:

 Renewable energies: considering renewable generation units within the microgrid, incl. measures fostering the integration of renewables, energy efficiency, and decarbonisation.